Zang3th/SalinityGL/README.md

    - [imgui](https://github.com/ocornut/imgui), [imgui::plot_var](https://github.com/ocornut/imgui/wiki/plot_var_example)

 ### Using & Compiling
-   - Currently only for linux, using CMake as a buildsystem
+   - Currently, only for linux (with CMake as a buildsystem)
       - Clone the repository
       - Install the extern dependencies (glm, GLFW)
          - Take a look at the credits to find the repositories